orblivion/ntfy/.sandstorm/README.md

 - [ ] Also callouts for help w/ listing bad apps and translations in description.md.
 - [x] Caveats in appropriate places (i.e. rename "subscriptions" to "test subscriptions" or something, mention that language is temporary etc)

-**Why are features missing?** (See link for more details)
+Some details:

+##### Rotating Subdomains

 Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser will stick around long term.
-It also means we cannot set a "base-url".
+It also means it's harder to set a "base-url".
 This breaks:

+* Web Interface:
     * Topic subscriptions
     * Other configurations (language, etc)
     * Desktop notifications
     * Progressive Web App
+* API:
     * Attachments (But, I have a backup plan for later)
-* WebPush
+    * Web Push
+    * Matrix Gateway (for easier self-hosted Matrix home server)

+##### Headers

 Sandstorm blocks a lot of headers (see above).
 This breaks: